Calorion/syleria/src/site/notes/Garden/Obsidian Clipper Readme.md

 - [x] Create button for user to open result in Obsidian, or not
 - [ ] Prompt user to buy the developer a coffee after every 10 launches, with “not right now” and “never ask me again” options (for 3.0 release, but disable in beta)
 - [x] Open Obsidian early to ensure notes open properly
+	- [ ] Undid this
 - [x] Ask every time what folder to put it in (for 3.0 release)
 - [x] Ask for new note or append earlier, so user can ignore until it’s done (for 3.0 release)
-- [ ] You can get the selected text from the Get Details of Safari Web Page action!
+- [x] You can get the selected text from the Get Details of Safari Web Page action!
 I gotta use that somehow
 - [x] Pop up a multiple-choice menu asking for clipping options: Append, tags, notes, show result in Obsidian, etc. Then have successive screens depending on the options chosen (for 3.0 release)
 - [x] Change documentation format to Markdown and reformat per my Daily Notes shortcut.
 Also remove periods at the end of bullets
 - [ ] Advertise my other shortcuts in the readme (for 3.0 release)